jonchurch/print-todo/readme.md

 ```

 ### Credit
-This is based off of a project by [Julian Burr](https://github.com/julianburr).
+This is based off of a [gist](https://gist.github.com/julianburr/5fa7d4e3e22773f035ee7a62e97f1d59) by [Julian Burr](https://github.com/julianburr).
 Thank you Julian!